zvidmarb/cse110-w21-group23/README.md

 - We come up we two [user personas](https://github.com/zvidmarb/cse110-w21-group23/tree/master/specs/users) for who might using our pomo web.

+## Sprints
+#### Once we finished the design part and move on to build our pomo web, we start to have sprint section follow the guidance of agile.
+- Sprint 1()
+- Sprint 2()

 ## Source
 [\source](https://github.com/zvidmarb/cse110-w21-group23/tree/master/source) folder includes all souce code and test code of pomo web.\
 We separate the code in three part, css code in \css folder, java script code in \js folder, and the index.html is in the root of \source.